xDarkicex/writer/README.md

 please note this will only function if you have a standard goworkspace setup with github.com `$GOPATH/src/github.com/xDarkicex/writer/`

-once script is inserted into bash profile please run the login command `bash --login`
+load script to bash profile please run the login command `bash --login`

 This will refresh your terminal with this command you will **not need to exit and restart** your terminal for new bash_profile.